What gets created

 -

 that establishes network rules for traffic in and out of your domain controllers.
-The default outbound rule permits all traffic ENIs or instances attached to the created Amazon Security Group.
-The default inbound rules allows only traffic through ports that are required by Active Directory from any source (0.0.0.0/0).
-The 0.0.0.0/0 rules do not introduce security vulnerabilities as traffic to the domain controllers is limited to traffic from your VPC, from other peered VPCs, or from networks that you have connected using Amazon Direct Connect, Amazon Transit Gateway, or Virtual Private Network.
+The default outbound rule permits all traffic ENIs or instances attached to the created Amazon Security group.
+The default inbound rules allows only traffic through ports that are required by Active Directory from your VPC CIDR for your Amazon Managed Microsoft AD.
+These rules do not introduce security vulnerabilities as traffic to the domain controllers is limited to traffic from your VPC, from other peered VPCs, or from networks that you have connected using Amazon Direct Connect, Amazon Transit Gateway, or Virtual Private Network.
 For additional security, the ENIs that are created do not have Elastic IPs attached to them and you do not have permission to attach an Elastic IP to those ENIs.
 Therefore, the only inbound traffic that can communicate with your Amazon Managed Microsoft AD is local VPC and VPC routed traffic.
+You can change the Amazon Security group rules.
 Use extreme caution if you attempt to change these rules as you may break your ability to communicate with your domain controllers.
-For more information, see Best practices for Amazon Managed Microsoft AD.
-The following Amazon Security Group rules are created by default: Inbound Rules
+For more information, see Amazon Managed Microsoft AD best practices.
+The following Amazon Security group rules are created by default: Inbound Rules

 in Microsoft documentation. -

 Creates a directory administrator account with the user name Admin and the specified password.
 This account is located under the Users OU (For example, Corp > Users).
 You use this account to manage your directory in the Amazon Cloud.
-For more information, see Admin account.
+For more information, see Amazon Managed Microsoft AD Administrator account permissions.

 Important